MaazOmair0815/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

-# Lab 18: Ingest realtime data with Azure Stream Analytics and Azure Synapse Analytics
+# Ingest realtime data with Azure Stream Analytics and Azure Synapse Analytics

 Data analytics solutions often include a requirement to ingest and process *streams* of data.
 Stream processing differs from batch processing in that streams are generally *boundless* - in other words they are continuous sources of data that must be processed perpetually rather than at fixed intervals.